hl2055/Assembly-Projects/README.md

 * Subroutines are often copied to the next lab
 * The most refined/clear/best version of a give subroutine is probably in Lab 4.

+There were five labs in total, but the first one only involved setting up the IDE and learning how to set up projects properly.
+The course has supplmeental pre-labs which aren't for marks or handed in, so nobody (including myself) ended up completing them.
+After the first lab, the projects built off of each other with increasing complexity.
+I'll describe each project here:

 1. **Introduction to ARM** - Make an LED flash at 1 Hz.
 2. **Subroutines and Parameter Passing** - Morse code transmitter.
 Flash the a morse code word on the LED.
 3. **Input/Output Interfacing** - Measure reaction time by flashing lights and counting how long it takes from when the light starts flashing to the user pressing a button.